 What happens after the permitted work has been completed?

 Depending on the type of work that is permitted, an inspection is required.
-Click here to learn more about the type of inspections required.
-Once the permitted work is completed, a final inspection must be scheduled and completed.
-Upon completion, a Certificate of Occupancy (CO) or Certificate of Compliance (CC) will be issued.
+Click here to learn more about the type of inspections required during construction.
+Once the permitted work is completed, a final inspection is required.
+Upon Final Inspection, a Certificate of Occupancy (CO) or Certificate of Compliance (CC) will be issued authorizing occupancy of the structure.

 Do Permits Expire?